Palace: Indonesia

-During VOC and the colonial era of the Dutch East Indies, the colonial government built several European stately palaces as the residence of the Governor General.
+During the VOC and colonial era of the Dutch East Indies, the colonial government built several European stately palaces as the residence of the governor-general.
 Most of these European palaces have now become the state palace of the Republic of Indonesia.
 Indonesian state palaces are the neoclassic Merdeka Palace and Bogor Palace.

 Iran

-Niavarān Palace Complex is a historical complex situated in the northern part of Tehran, Iran.
+The Niavarān Palace Complex is a historical complex situated in the northern part of Tehran, Iran.
 It consists of several buildings and a museum.
 The Sahebqraniyeh Palace, from the time of Naser al-Din Shah of the Qajar dynasty, is also inside this complex.
-The main Niavaran Palace, completed in 1968, was the primary residence of the last shah, Mohammad Reza Pahlavi and the Imperial family until the Iranian Revolution.
+The main Niavaran Palace, completed in 1968, was the primary residence of the last shah, Mohammad Reza Pahlavi, and the imperial family, until the Iranian Revolution.
 The main palace was designed by the Iranian architect Mohsen Foroughi.